ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-030324.md

 ### Office Hours

 This week's Office Hours was in many ways, a recap of last week's.
-Adrian Boyko took Red Davies through the particulars of the "leaseable buffer" that was [discussed last week](/blog/posts/last-week-in-pony-022524.md#office-hours).
+Adrian Boyko took Red Davies through the particulars of the "leasable buffer" that was [discussed last week](/blog/posts/last-week-in-pony-022524.md#office-hours).

 Additionally, Adrian shared [a link](https://www.gnuradio.org/blog/2017-01-05-buffers/) to a very cool data structure from the [GNU Radio](https://www.gnuradio.org/) project emulates a ring buffer.